 We recommend that you begin by playing your clarinet in short intervals, allowing it to rest at least one hour between sessions.
 A good rule of thumb is to start with 10 minute sessions, then increase those sessions by 5-10 minutes each day.
 Swab out and let your clarinet rest between intervals.

 We recommend allowing at least three weeks for the break in process, before you play a full practice session or rehearsal on the instrument.
 This is not always possible, but it is a good strategy to lessen the likelihood of the instrument cracking.

 Should I humidify my clarinet case?

-During the winter months it is important to keep your clarinet between 45% and 65% humidity.
-We recommend using Dampits or Humistat devices (easily found on the internet) to humidify your case.
+During the winter months it is important to keep your clarinet at room temperature and humidified.
+We recommend using 58% or 62% Boveda packs (found on Amazon) to humidify your case at the right level.

 It is also good common sense to keep your clarinet at room temperature at all times… away from heaters and air vents and never left in a hot or cold car trunk.